Traveling to Canada during Covid-19: What you need to know before you go - KRDO

 The basics

-Canada may have fared better than its neighbor to the south, but the country continues to report thousands of Covid-19 cases per day.
+Canada may have fared better than its neighbor to the south, but the country continues to report 2,000 to 3,000 Covid-19 cases a day on average.
 There are strict rules on entry for all, including Canadian citizens and their relatives.
 All arrivals must quarantine for 14 days.

 People older than 5 flying into Canada are required to provide written or electronic documentation showing they received a negative result from a Covid-19 PCR or RT-LAMP test conducted within 72 hours before their scheduled boarding.